hashgraph/hedera-improvement-proposal/HIP/hip-0000-holds.md

 3. Envision an interaction with core functionalities and HTS service.

+4. Define an alignment path between holds and scheduled transaction.

+Simple signatures or multisig scenarios, and expiration times , brings a very close connection to scheduled transactions.
+A basic abstraction could be that a hold is a held balance, with a linked scheduled transaction.

 It's key for the hold, that there is no intermediate accounts, or counterparty risk.
 Funds will be always stay at sender part or will be transfered to receiver.
 The hold concept is distinguishing between totalBalance, and available balance.

 * totalbalance = available + held balance